oat-sa/tao-calculator-fe/API.md

 -   `expressionHelper.build(tokens)`: Builds an expression from a list of tokens.
 -   `expressionHelper.renderSign(expression)`: Replace sign operators by a proper symbol.
 -   `expressionHelper.render(expression, variables = {}, tokenizer = null)`: Renders an expression into a list of terms.
 This list can then be applied to a template.
--   `expressionHelper. nestExponents(renderedTerms)`: Nests the exponents so that the terms can be easily rendered.
+-   `expressionHelper.nestExponents(renderedTerms)`: Nests the exponents so that the terms can be easily rendered.
 Remove the terms that can be elided, like the exponent operator.

 ### <a name='tokensHelper'></a>tokensHelper